 3. Wireless Signal can be purposely jammed:

-Also, here's 3 different videos by 3 different people who are using other methods to disrupt or disable wifi networks with smartphones or wireless landline phones.
+Also, here are three different videos by three different people who are using other methods to disrupt or disable WiFi networks with smartphones or wireless landline phones.

 4. Wireless Signal is often accidentally jammed:

 How often do you have a bad experience with FM radio?
 Static or cross talk on FM radio occurs rather frequently and is caused when the signal overlaps another signal.
 There are over 100 non-overlapping FM radio frequencies.

 WiFi was legally created when the FCC gave digital systems the ability to use part of the radio spectrum to send data.
 It works in the same way as FM radio but sends digital signals rather than analog.
 2.4Ghz WiFi has three non-overlapping WiFi frequencies.

 You should therefore expect to have interference and disruptions in your signal with WiFi.

 5. WiFi is uniquely susceptible to Man-in-the-Middle Hacking:

 Have you ever seen a spy movie where the hero (or bad guys) replaces the video feed of a security camera with a duplicate, fake feed?
 This is an example of a man-in-the-middle attack.

 Man-in-the-middle attacks are impossible on hardwired systems.
 It would involve having to cut a wire, splice it, put a device in between the camera and the recorder/viewer, give that device a web-address that the firewall can accept, and do this all without anyone being aware of any interference.
 Most modern surveillance systems (ours included) have automatic emails and auditory alerts that tell you when a cable has been cut or damaged.